igem0n/wifi-manager/readme.md

 # Wi-Fi Manager Service
-This background service was designed for home linux-based headless servers connected to the local network over Wi-Fi and it allows to avoid the hassle with resetting Wi-Fi if somewhing was changed.
-Just connect to the automatically raised hotspot and send new network SSID and password with simple web interface.
+This background service was designed for home linux-based headless servers connected to the local network over Wi-Fi and it allows to avoid a hassle with resetting Wi-Fi if somewhing was changed.
+Just connect to the automatically raised hotspot and send new network SSID and password with a simple web interface.
 ### How it works
 The service monitors Wi-Fi connection status with `nmcli` and if there is no active one, it stops `NetworkManager` service, manually sets static IP for wlan interface using `ifconfig`, starts `isc-dhcp-server` and finally starts `hostapd`.
 ### What if my WiFi recovers back?
-Even being in hotspot mode, service periodically swithes back to NetworkManager controlled state and rescans networks.
-If some of known Wi-Fi's is found, it will connect to it.
+Even being in hotspot mode, service periodically swithes back to the NetworkManager controlled state and rescans networks.
+If any known Wi-Fi is found, it will reconnect to it.
 Be aware that periodic recheck is disabled if someone is connected to the hotspot.

 ## Features